 The total cost for the CADAT Certificate is $475 as compared $2900 to $5000 for the same or similar coursework through a college or university certificate program.
 Although the CADAT certification is not eligible for college credits (not enough hours) the Ryan’s designated subjects for teacher credentialing require $300 per unit and as many as 20 college units to cover the same material as the CADAT program.

-For further information and to receive documents to purchase the CADAT Educational Methodology Certification Program, please contact our CADAT coordinator.
+For further information and to receive documents to purchase the CADAT Educational Methodology Certification Program, please contact CADAT at firstname.lastname@example.org.